DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-what-we-show-to-itt-providers-when-they-search-for-school-placements.md

 ### Understanding how a provider might find a school placement

-Taking the research through a prototype journey of how they could search for a placement based on chosen criteria.
+We showed participants a prototype journey of how they could search for a placement based on chosen criteria.

 ## How the prototype works

 From the first iteration we:

--
+- removed information about class size and training pattern
+- added information about key stage, mentor name and mentor availability

 We made these changes because:

--
+- showing the class size and training pattern is not helpful to ITT providers
+- showing mentor details helps ITT providers make a judgement on whether the school placement is suitable for their trainee

+### Finding a school placement

 ![Image showing the flow diagram for finding a school placement](experiment-2-find-school-placements-flow.png 'Find a school placement flow')